-During that hot June in Colorado, I had already told a smattering of close friends and the staff of a local LGBTQ+-affirming church that I had “same-sex attractions.”
+During that hot June in Colorado, I had already told a smattering of close friends and the staff of a local LGBTQIA+-affirming church that I had “same-sex attractions.”
 But to be honest, I wasn’t yet fully okay with myself.
-I was teetering on the fence: could I embrace myself or simply live as a straight person, inconspicuously window shopping the LGBTQ+ life?
+I was teetering on the fence: could I embrace myself or simply live as a straight person, inconspicuously window shopping the LGBTQIA+ life?

 Then, I fully believed that to come out was to admit that I was a sexual deviant.
 I thought that my body—its cravings, yearnings and involuntary reactions—were a mistake for which I’d pay the price by living alone, forever.